lennonokun/hustle/README.md

 # tarball may be named something else
 $ sudo pacman -U hustle-1.2.4-1-x86_64.pkg.tar.zst
 ```
-Otherwise, you can install by cloning and using the Makefile:
+Otherwise, you can install by cloning and using the Makefile (requires ncurses):
 ```
 $ git clone https://github.com/lennonokun/hustle.git
 $ cd hustle